 Millions of trees are planted in Iowa on both private and public lands.
 Horticulturists with Iowa State University Extension and Outreach answer questions related to successful tree planting.

 Wednesday, April 22, 2015 - 13:54

 Tomatoes are a popular part of many Iowa gardens, and with spring here, the time to plant them is approaching.
 But when is too early to plant?
 Where should they be planted?
 Here are some tips from Iowa State University Extension and Outreach horticulturists.

-Emerald Ash Borer (EAB) has been positively identified in a residential tree in the city of Mechanicsville in northern Cedar County, making this the fourth location where the invasive beetle has been found in Iowa.
+Emerald Ash Borer has been positively identified in a residential tree in the southeast corner of rural Dallas County, making this the 21st county in Iowa where this invasive beetle has been found.
+The Iowa EAB Team will host a press conference at Grey’s Lake southeast parking area, 2101 Fleur Dr. in Des Moines at 10 a.m., Thursday, April 16, 2015.